rit-ai/ritai/README.md

+# RITAI Website

+This project is to create a website for RITficial Intelligence, RIT's student run AI club.
+The website is build using bootstrap, Node.js and Angular.

 # `angular-seed` — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS][angularjs] web app.
 You can use it